-All representatives of the RTO are required to note and agree to comply fully with the regulations and legislation preventing Sexual Harassment and ensure that all training participants are made aware of and comply with such regulations and legislation requirements.
+All representatives of the RTO are required to note and agree to comply fully with the regulations and legislation preventing sexual harassment and ensure that all training participants are made aware of and comply with such regulations and legislation requirements.

-Sexual Harassment includes but is not limited to:
+Sexual harassment includes but is not limited to:

-- 1. Making unsolicited and unwelcome written, verbal, physical or visual contact with sexual over tones (for example: jokes, slurs, assault, touch or posters) - 2.
-Continuing to express sexual interest after being informed that the interest is unwelcome - 3.
-Masking reprisals, threats of reprisal or implied threats of reprisals following a negative response. (for example, suggesting a poor performance report will be given) - 4.
-Engaging in implicit or explicit coercive sexual behaviour which is used to control, influence or affect the career, salary or environment of another - 5.
-Offering favours or benefits such as promotions, favourable reviews, favourable assigned tasks, etc. in return for sexual favours
+- 1. Making unsolicited and unwelcome written, verbal, physical or visual contact with sexual overtones (e.g. jokes, slurs, assault, touch, or posters). - 2.
+Continuing to express sexual interest after being informed that the interest is unwelcome. - 3.
+Masking reprisals, threats of reprisal or implied threats of reprisals following a negative response (e.g. suggesting a poor performance report will be given). - 4.
+Engaging in implicit or explicit coercive sexual behaviour which is used to control, influence, or affect the career, salary, or environment of another. - 5.
+Offering favours or benefits such as promotions, favourable reviews, favourable assigned tasks, etc. in return for sexual favours.

 The RTO strives for an environment free of sexual harassment.
-These policies against harassment apply to both the training and work environments for participants, clients, staff and contractors.
-Anyone found to be in violation of this policy will be subject to appropriate disciplinary action, which includes warnings, reprimand, suspension, dismissal or cancellation of contract.
+These policies against harassment apply to both the training and work environments for participants, clients, staff, and contractors.

+Anyone found to be in violation of this policy will be subject to appropriate disciplinary action, which includes warnings, reprimand, suspension, dismissal, or cancellation of contract.